devconsoft/web-rotate/README.md

 ### config (list)
 config is a list of configuration items.
 An item has a type, src and time (optional, see also time above).
-Allowed types are image, page and web.
+Allowed types are image, page, web and client.

 For image and page, the src is the name of a file in the image/page directory. web is used for external pages and the src should be a full URL to the resource to be displayed.

+For client use, see below.

 ### index (integer)
 Starting index, which item in the config list should be the first item to be loaded.